North Hampton, St. Louis

 North Hampton is a neighborhood of St. Louis, Missouri.
-Located in Southwest City, North Hampton is bounded by Scanlan and Connecticut to the north, South Kingshighway Boulevard to the east, Chippewa Street to the south, and Hampton Avenue to the west.
+Located in St. Louis, North Hampton is bounded by Scanlan and Connecticut to the north, South Kingshighway Boulevard to the east, Chippewa Street to the south, and Hampton Avenue to the west.

 Two smaller neighborhoods make up North Hampton.
 The Tilles Park neighborhood occupies the area from Hampton Avenue to Macklind Avenue, and the Kingshighway Hills neighborhood occupies the area from Macklind Avenue to South Kingshighway Boulevard.

 Tilles Park

 The 29 acre Tilles Park was created by city ordinance 48569 in 1956.
 It was named after Andrew Tilles, a wealthy business man of the early 20th century.
 There is also a Tilles Park in St. Louis County.

 Demographics

 In 2020, Northampton's racial makeup was 71.4% White, 15.9% Black, 0.3% Native American, 4.2% Asian, 6.8% Two Or More Races, and 1.5% Some Other Race.
 4.6% of the population was of Hispanic or Latino origin.